(Scroll down for related podcast episode)

 Novak also pointed out that business is a community building process; we build community as we work together towards mutual objectives.

-And yet we frequently hear commentators complain from the sidelines about an atomization and isolation of the individual that is allegedly brought about by modern business culture.
+And yet we frequently hear commentators complain from the sidelines about social atomization and the isolation of the individual that is allegedly brought about by modern business culture.
 Rather than understanding success as most often resulting from productive collaboration, this false ideology claims it is most often driven by obsessive greed, uncontrolled narcissism, and competitive ruthlessness.
 Sometimes commercially successful people reinforce this attitude, for example by talking about “giving back” as though their success has been built on “taking” rather than on producing and giving, or by repeating misleading cliches.